Fire and rescue services

 You must have the following before boarding your flight:

-Due to the global increase in Mpox cases, it's mandatory for all individuals arriving in Brunei by air, land, or sea to complete a Health Declaration Form through the "BruHealth" mobile application or Brunei's Ministry of Health Website within 3 days before arrival.
+Due to the global increase in Mpox cases, it's mandatory for all individuals arriving in Brunei by air, land, or sea to complete a Health Declaration Form through the 'BruHealth' mobile application or Brunei's Ministry of Health Website prior to arrival.

 If you wish to cross Brunei's land or sea borders, you must apply online through the Exit and Entry System (EES).
-There is a service fee of $BND 3.00.
+There is a service fee of BND 3.00.
+Check border post opening hours before you travel.
+They are not open 24 hours.
+Make sure your exit and entry stamps are correct before leaving the border post.

 More information: